 You will be able to view your account information on the Money Matters tab or the Student Center on the My Cal Poly Portal.
 We do not invoice or send paper statements, so you will need to monitor your account on a routine basis.
 The New Student Guide has more information on your student account and making payments.

 Submit Transcripts and Other Documents

 We will need to receive an official transcript(s) that includes your work in progress as well as any AP and IB scores as soon as you are accepted.
 You will need to submit your official, final transcript(s) by July 15.
 Some students may need to submit other documents and will be notified accordingly.

 Register for Orientation Programs

 Transfer students are required to participate in new student orientation programs, Student Life Orientation Days (SLO Days) and the Week of Welcome (WOW).

 - SLO Days is a one-day program focused on preparing you for registration and familiarizing you with Cal Poly.
 It will also give you time to connect with your college's academic advising center.
 More information will be emailed to you prior to the event.

 - WOW is a program that allows you to connect with other students and your academic college.
 The program will be held right before classes begin.

 Register for Classes

 Transfer students register for classes in early to mid-August.
-Seats will be held specifically for transfers, so it is important that you makes sure you register on the day and time you are given.
+Seats will be held specifically for transfers, so it is important that you make sure you register on the day and time you are given.
 You will receive more information about the process over the summer.

 California law requires every student attending Cal Poly to be classified as either a California resident or nonresident for tuition purposes.
 This residency classification is important because nonresident students pay additional fees each quarter.